 This is a book I finished only recently, based on the tale, The Ugly Duckling.
 UGLY is more of a spy/thriller than my other books, but still takes place in a Kingdom, with a few fairy-tale elements.
 It’s a story about revenge, love, and using street smarts to unearth deadly secrets.

 Stories this book can be compared to: The Alice Network by Kate Quinn (Not in the historical fiction sense, but in the general nature of the story), and The Count of Monte Cristo by Alexandre Dumas

-When word of trouble brewing in the town of Ellette reaches the Lieutenant, things change.
-Needing an educated spy, and fast, the Lieutenant calls upon her maid, getting the idea to send Hectora back into Ellette to try and locate an enemy spy.
-Hectora, who was the only one at the Lieutenant’s disposal with a vast knowledge of the town, including personal histories, common rumors, and family businesses, undergoes a full body transformation.
-Now, being beautiful and trained to lie, Hectora heads back into the town she hoped she would never set foot in again in an attempt to expose the traitor to the Kingdom and in doing so, burn the town to the ground.
+But when word of trouble brewing in the town of Ellette reaches the Lieutenant, things change.
+Needing an educated spy, and fast, the Lieutenant calls upon her maid, getting the idea to send Hectora back into Ellette to try and locate a dangerous traitor.
+Hectora, the only one at the Lieutenant’s disposal with a vast knowledge of the town, including personal histories, common rumors, and family businesses, undergoes a full body transformation.
+Now, being beautiful and trained to lie, the young girl from Ellette heads back into the town she hoped she would never set foot in again in an attempt to expose the traitor to the Kingdom, and in doing so, burn the town she hates to the ground.

 But there is one thing that stands in her way.
 His name is Atticus Coreblair, and he was the only boy that had been kind to her when she was young.
 Being debatably the wealthiest young Lord in Ellette now, Hectora finds herself struggling to remain focused on her mission, as she realizes that even though she wants to see Ellette burn, she does not want to see Atticus fall with the town.
 And as time goes on, and Hectora begins to grow attached, slipping up in his presence as a result, she becomes certain that Atticus Coreblair will find out who she is and expose her to everyone.